14 December 2020

-Despite Covid-19 lockdown, the Cornish Institute of Engineers 2020 AGM took place - online.
+Despite the Covid-19 lockdown, the Cornish Institute of Engineers 2020 AGM took place - online.

 An invited lecture was presented by Steve Henley, on the UNEXMIN project and discoveries at Ecton.